 The Benefits of Breastfeeding

-Deaths of an estimated 820,000 children under the age of five could be prevented globally every year with increased breastfeeding.
-Breastfed babies also have fewer illnesses.
-The rates of ear infections, respiratory problems, asthma, and allergies are lower in breastfed babies.
+Breastfed babies have lower rates of ear infections, respiratory problems, asthma, Type 1 diabetes, obesity, Sudden Infant Death Syndrome (SIDS), gastrointestinal infections, and Necrotizing enterocolitis (NEC) for preterm infants.
 There is a strong connection between breastfeeding and a healthy immune system.
 Mothers pass antibodies to their baby through breast milk, giving breastfed babies a head start in fighting off infections.
 Breastfeeding may also improve cognitive development and decrease the risk of obesity in adulthood.
-Mothers may feel pressure to breastfeed; however in the developed world children generally grow up normally when bottle fed.

 Benefits for the mother include less blood loss following delivery, better uterus shrinkage, weight loss, and less postpartum depression.
 Breastfeeding delays the return of menstruation and fertility, a phenomenon known as lactational amenorrhea.
-Long term benefits for the mother include decreased risk of breast cancer, cardiovascular disease, and rheumatoid arthritis.
+Long term benefits for the mother include decreased risk of breast cancer, ovarian cancer, Type 2 diabetes, and high blood pressure.
 Breastfeeding is often less expensive than infant formula.

 On a separate note, it is important to point out that Kentucky is one of the unhealthiest states in our nation; but, a few healthy lifestyle choices could change this.
 First, eating normally proportioned helpings of nutritious foods including at least five fruits and vegetables a day can lower weight and reduce heart disease and diabetes.
 Second, exercising about 30 minutes per day can lower blood pressure.
 Third, avoiding the use of tobacco products can reduce several types of cancer.
 Finally, making sure you get your needed preventive screenings can detect diseases early and greatly increase your chances for a positive health outcomes, while receiving your recommended vaccinations can prevent acquiring disease in the first place.